Here is a break down of the five month program:

 Once you have been accepted to SMBS and you change your mind about attending or your circumstances change, you will NOT receive a refund of your deposit.
 In the event that your application is denied for various reasons, we will refund your deposit in full.

-If you submit in your application after November 30th, please include a $100 late registration fee, this will be paid when your full amount is due.
+If you submit in your application after November 30th, a $100 late registration fee will be applied to your application.

 The tuition cost does not include missionary trip expenses and fees.